 Highlights of the day included speaker, Dr. Coy Callison, a leading researcher in communications from Texas Tech, who presented his latest findings regarding communication in the workplace and its important role in patient safety in EMS; Matt Zavadsky, a former paramedic and manager of private sector ambulance services, spoke of the importance of building processes related to vehicle response times and other safety issues in EMS within a “Just” culture.
 Attendees received a sneak peak at the recently released Just Culture EMS staff training materials provided by Outcome Engenuity.
 Those who attended received continuing education units.

-To find out more about how your EMS agency can improve patient safety, contact Carol Hafley at the Missouri Center for Patient Safety.
+To find out more about how your EMS agency can improve patient safety, contact Lee Varner at the Center for Patient Safety.

 MOCPS’s Just Culture collaborative work was cited as a resource by the Certification Board for Professionals in Patient Safety.
 We are excited to learn a publication of the Center’s Just Culture work is being used as a resource for those seeking certification as a patient safety professional.
 The article, Influencing leadership perceptions of patient safety through just culture training; Vogelsmeier A, Scott-Cawiezell J, Miller B. J Nurs Care Qual.
 2010 Oct-Dec;25(4):288-94 is available at: http://journals.lww.com/jncqjournal/Abstract/2010/10000/Influencing_Leadership_Perceptions_of_Patient.3.aspx.